Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 </details>

 ## Throughput Measurement Details

-To measure throughput, run the design in hardware and capture trace data in run time.
+To measure throughput, run the design in hardware and capture trace data in runtime.
 To set up the flow to measure throughput, build the design with `TARGET`=hw and `EN_TRACE`=1.
 A xrt.ini with the following contents is included:

 ```
 [Debug]
 xrt_trace=true
 data_transfer_trace=fine
 trace_buffer_size=500M
 ```

 Then run the design with the steps in **Run on Hardware** in [Make Steps](#make-steps).
 Transfer the .csv and \_summary files back to the design directory, for example:

 ```
 scp -r *.csv *_summary <user>@10.10.71.101:<path>
 ```

 Then run the Vitis analyzer on the summary file, for example, `vitis_analyzer xrt.run_summary &`.
 The following is the snapshot of the time trace for the LeNet design run in hw.
 ![HW result of Lenet design](images/Lenet_trace.PNG)

 Throughput calculation is as follows:

 ```
 Difference in timeline (processing time) = (End Timestamp of strm_in - Start Timestamp of strm_in)
 					 = 741.447 us